Lymah123/Hactoberfest2023/README.md

 Oct 21: I asked on repo if someone has not been working on an issue yet.
 I asked if I could be assigned to the issue before starting to work on it.

 Oct 22: Today,  I  received some suggestions on a PR.

+Oct 23: Today, I worked on one repo.
+Chimoney repo, onboarding enhancement I was assigned to work on a new issue at the OpenSauced repo.
+I forked the Devlab repo.